Imtiaz Ahmed (brigadier): Director of IB (1990–93) and Later work

 After the 1990 Pakistani general election was held, and Nawaz Sharif was forming his first ministry, Imtiaz Ahmed was re-appointed as the DG Intelligence Bureau.
 In 1992, he aided in launching of the Operation Clean-up armed operation to cleanse Karachi of "anti-social" elements, and ultimately targeting the Muttahida Qaumi Movement (MQM) once the Jinnahpur conspiracy to partition Karachi from Sindh was unearthed.

 After the resignations of Prime Minister Sharif and President Ghulam Ishaq Khan, Ahmed resigned from the directorship of the Intelligence Bureau.
 He termed his resignation as "on principle" on 19 April 1992.

 In 1997, Ahmed was appointed by Prime Minister Sharif as Director-General of the Federal Investigation Agency but the appointment did not come through.
 In October 1997, Ahmed took over the chairmanship of Network Television Marketing, appointed by its board of directors amid controversy when NTM's chairman Faisal Sher Jan was fired from the channel.
 He chaired the channel until 1999.

 After the coup of General Musharraf in 1999, Brigadier Imtiaz kept a low profile until his death in 2025.

 In 2001, he was sentenced to eight years imprisonment for corruption charges, and was released in 2008–09.

-On 21 September 2010, Imtiaz Ahmed was again arrested along with Adnan Khawaja, the former chairman of the Oil and Gas Development Company (OGDC), and was shifted to Adiala Jail.
+On 21 September 2010, Imtiaz Ahmed was again arrested along with Adnan Khawaja, the former chairman of the Oil & Gas Development Company (OGDC), and was shifted to Adiala Jail.
 In a Supreme Court bench headed by then-Chief Justice of Pakistan Iftikhar Muhammad Chaudhry, who heard the NRO implementation case, Ahmed was arrested from the court by order of the Supreme Court during the hearing of a case relating to the implementation of the National Reconciliation Ordinance (NRO).

 On 25 September 2010, the Supreme Court eventually released Ahmed as he already had served his time.
 His release was given on grounds of his age and medical condition, as he reportedly suffered from coronary artery disease.